voiceinthedark/Resume-maker/README.md

 - **Preview Scaling:** Option to scale the photo size as well as the overall preview
 - **Preview font change:** Option to change the font of the cv between serif and sans-serif
 - **Internationalization:** Localization in French and English
+- **Auto-save data:** User input is saved so that work isn't lost in case of network problems

 ## Roadmap